- Borussia Dortmund

 NOW: Tchouameni instead joined Monaco, who paid €18m (£15.5m/$20m) for his services.
 Both Chelsea and Real Madrid are now reportedly interested in a player who is earning rave reviews in Ligue 1 this season and being compared to Yaya Toure because of his nonchalant style.

 THEN: A regular in the Boca Juniors midfield at the age of 19, Almendra was, as Goal had revealed in December 2018, of interest to both Barcelona and Valencia.

-NOW: Almendra may have started in the second leg of the Copa Libertadores semi-final against River Plate last December but he is now on the fringes of Miguel Ángel Russo's Boca squad.
+NOW: Almendra may have started in the second leg of the Copa Libertadores semi-final against River Plate in December 2019, but he is now on the fringes of Miguel Angel Russo's Boca squad.

 #18 Paulinho | Bayer Leverkusen

-THEN: Having joined Bayer Leverkusen for €18.5m (£16m/$21m), the versatile winger was playing regularly in the Bundesliga and had opened his goal account in December 2018, in the Europa League.
+THEN: Having joined Bayer Leverkusen from Vasco da Gama for €18.5m (£16m/$21m), the versatile winger was playing regularly in the Bundesliga and had opened his goal account in December 2018, in the Europa League.

 #17 Timothy Weah | Paris Saint-Germain

 THEN: The son of Ballon d'Or winner George Weah had started the 2018-19 campaign by netting his first couple of goals for PSG, but the United States international had been loaned to Celtic for the remainder of the season.

 NOW: Weah failed to convince in Glasgow and found first-team opportunities hard to come by when he returned to the Parc des Princes, resulting in the striker being sold to Lille in the summer of 2019 for €10m (£8.5m/$11m).
 After injury ruined his first season with Les Dogues, he has played a key role in their Ligue 1 title push this term.